GSA/challenges-and-prizes/_challenges/1103-community-college-innovation-challenge-2020.md

 <!-- Description start -->
 ### Description
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

+**DEADLINE EXTENDED UNTIL APRIL 24, 2020.
+AN IMPORTANT MESSAGE ABOUT THE CCIC.**

 The Community College Innovation Challenge (CCIC) is sponsored by the National Science Foundation (NSF) and the American Association of Community